 Configure this special type of report server to provide a backup node for a failover operation.
 Because each failover node shares configuration settings with the node to which it is assigned, there can be a seamless transition to the failover node if there is a failure.

 If the primary node fails, the failover primary node will automatically takeover all functions of the primary node.
 All historical data will be available.
 The alerts will be generated.
 Monitoring data will be processed.

-A manual process would be required to redirect users to this node and no configuration will be available of that node via the RUM Console.
+A manual process would be required to redirect users to this node and no configuration will be available of that node via the NAM Console.

 When the primary node is restored it will take back control from the failover primary node and attempt to process the data collected by data sources during the downtime.

 Typically, data retention on data sources oscillate around 8 days.
 A downtime of longer than 8 days will create a processing hole and the report server will have a gap in the matching days that the data source does not have the data.

 If a node fails, the corresponding failover node will automatically takeover all functions of the failed node.
 All historical data will be available.
 Monitoring data will be processed.

 Deployment without failover nodes